GRAINS-U.S. wheat futures slide on Russian crop exports, U.N. grain talks

 U.N. chief Antonio Guterres is expected to publicly disclose on Wednesday that he is in talks with the European Union, Russia, Turkey, Ukraine, and the United States to try to restore Ukraine grain shipments and revive fertilizer exports from Belarus and Russia, U.N. officials said.

-Guterres has said the war in Ukraine, which has led to tighter global grains supply and fuelled a surge in prices, will worsen food, energy and economic crises in poor countries.
+Guterres has said the war in Ukraine, which has led to tighter global grains supplies and fueled a surge in prices, will worsen food, energy and economic crises in poor countries.

 The contract extended overnight losses after the head of Russian agriculture consultancy IKAR told a conference in Geneva that Russia's 2022/23 wheat crop may reach 85 million tonnes, and pegged its export potential at 39 million tonnes.